vseryakov/backendjs/README.md

     * Computed HMAC-SHA1 digest from the canonical string and encode it as BASE64 string, preserve trailing = if any
     * Form BK-Signature HTTP header as the following:
         - The header string consist of multiple fields separated by pipe |
-            - Field1: Signature version, 1,2,3,4, the difference is what kind of secret is used for signing the canonical string:
+            - Field1: Signature version, 1,2,3,4, the difference is what kind of secret and email are used for signing the canonical string:
                 - version 1, the original secret and email are used
-                - version 2 the the secret is HMAC-SHA1 digest calculated from email using the original secret, BASE64(HMAC-SHA1(secret, email))
+                - version 2 the the secret is HMAC-SHA1 digest calculated from email using the original secret, BASE64(HMAC-SHA1(secret, email)), email is original
                 - version 3 the secret is as in version 2, email is BASE64(HMAC-SHA1(secret2, email)) where secret2 is the secret from version 2
                 - version 4 is the same as version 3 but it is used in session cookies, not headers
             - Field2: Application version or other ap specific data